 It’s time to slow down

 In winter, even nature is taking a break.
-So, you should do that too!
+So should you too!
 The study period is all about to-do lists, productivity, and efficiency.
-We recommend taking a break before the next semester.
+We recommend taking a break before the next semester starts.
 There are plenty of ways to slow down and turn inwards.
-You can take long walks or start meditating and gathering your thoughts about yourself by writing a gratitude journal about your past and upcoming year.
-We suggest you reflect on the year 2022 and plan 2023 with this free booklet made by Hungarians. https://yearcompass.com/en/
+You can take long walks, start meditating, or summarizing your thoughts by writing a gratitude journal about your past and upcoming year.
+In case you want to check out a free booklet made by Hungarians, we suggest using YearCompass.

 Warm up in a spa